003random/getJS/README.md

 ---

 *This is my first tool written in GO.
-I created it to learn the language more.
-Please don't hate on my coding style xD (useful feeback is always welcome!)*
+I created it to learn the language more. (useful feeback is always welcome!)*